-The Madison Insight Meditation Group began in September of 1995 to serve people interested in meditation and Buddhism in Madison and the Central Midwest.
-In 2001, we split into two connected collaborative organizations: Madison Vipassana, Inc. as the organization responsible for providing retreats, and Madison Insight Meditation Group (MIMG), to provide regular, local, meditation sessions and a variety of practice opportunities in Madison, WI.
+The Madison Insight Meditation Group began in September of 1995 to serve people interested in meditation and Buddhism in Madison, Wisconsin, and the central Midwest.
+In 2001, we split into two connected collaborative organizations: Madison Vipassana, Inc., to host retreats, and Madison Insight Meditation Group, to provide regular local meditation sessions and a variety of practice opportunities.

 Together on the Path to Peace

-Madison Insight Meditation Group (MIMG) and Madison Vipassana offers activities in Madison, Wisconsin and the central Mid-West providing opportunities for the practice of samatha/vipassana meditation in the Theravada Buddhist tradition and access to the teachings of the Buddha.
-In addition to three weekly meditation sessions, a monthly introduction to the practice, and a bi-monthly half day meditation, we publish a periodic newsletter to notify people of our meditation retreats, offer introductory and continuing meditation classes, and sponsor monthly Kalyana Mitta study groups for individuals wanting to study and discuss dhamma.
-If you are interested in these or other activities of Madison Insight Meditation Group please look through these webpages or contact us at email@example.com .
+Madison Insight Meditation Group and Madison Vipassana provide opportunities in Madison, Wisconsin, and the central Midwest for the practice of samatha/vipassana meditation in the Theravada Buddhist tradition and access to the teachings of the Buddha.
+We offer three weekly sitting groups, occasional half-day meditation sessions and introductory and continuing meditation classes, and three meditation retreats a year.
+We also sponsor monthly Kalyana Mitta study groups for individuals wanting to study and discuss Dhamma.
+If you are interested in these or other activities of Madison Insight Meditation Group, please look through these webpages or contact us at firstname.lastname@example.org.

 You do not have to identify as a Buddhist to learn and practice this style of meditation or to benefit from or participate in our activities and events.
 Our activities are attended by people with varying levels of training and experience in meditation.
 What we have in common is an interest in practicing the Buddhadhamma to bring greater ease and happiness to ourselves and others.